jesusmonsalve/large-data-website/personas.md

 *65, male, retired university proffesor*

 Leonard was a university proffesor that his study field was geology specialized in plate tectonics.
-He enjoys keeping up to date with new scientific research of the earth.He has a grandson that and he loves to teach him how the earth works.
+He enjoys keeping up to date with new scientific research of the earth.
+He has a grandson and he loves to teach him how the earth works.

 **Personal goals**